shafiq29/sheba/README.md

 ## Cloning the repo

-In order to clone the repo please use following command
+In order to clone the repo please use following command:

 ```
 git clone https://github.com/shafiq29/sheba.git